RetroDECK/ES-DE/INSTALL-DEV.md

 **Compiling FFmpeg:**

-The FFmpeg build distributed via Homebrew has a lot of dependencies we don't need, and which would make it very difficult to package it in an installer.
+The FFmpeg build distributed via Homebrew has a lot of dependencies we don't need, and which would make it very difficult to package the application.
 Instead we will build this software with only some limited options:

 ```
 git clone https://github.com/FFmpeg/FFmpeg.git